equivalent/scrapbook2/archive/blogs/2017-10-12-csrf-protection-on-single-page-app-api.md

 But if you are deailng with application that uses browser sessions (e.g.
-Ruby on Rails developers using [Devise](https://github.complataformatec/devise) Gem) and then that application is comunicating with API you need CSRF protection !
+Ruby on Rails developers using [Devise](https://github.complataformatec/devise) Gem) and then that application is communicating with API you need CSRF protection !

+##### Conclusion

+If application uses sessions/cookies you need CSRF protection.
+If other form of authentication (like described AWS signed requests via Cognito) then you don't need CSRF protection

 ## How to deal with CSRF API in Ruby on Rails web framework